“Would you call me a wretched soul?”

 “I waited for you.
 You never came.”

-A pale hand shot out from under the heavy black cloth, and I twisted out of the way, reaching up to seize one of the triangles of glass from the broken pane.
+A pale hand shot out from under the heavy black cloth.
+I twisted out of the way, reaching up to seize one of the triangles of glass from the broken pane.
 Eli’s shroud fell away as he lunged, revealing his monstrous face with its gaping, fanged maw.
 I slashed my newly-acquired weapon across that ghoulish visage, buying myself enough time to prepare a more fatal line of attack, then struck.

 Excerpt from the Wrenvel Herald